e-tinkers/d3-dashboard-gauge/README.md

 #### Re-config the gauge

 If for any reason you would need to re-config the guage (for example, re-scale the display panel) dynamically, there is a helper function `setConfig()` allows to passing the new configuration object.
-Calling 'render()` method is required for the new settings to be taken effect after changing the configuration.
+Calling `render()` method is required for the new settings to be taken effect after changing the configuration.

     tempGauge.setConfig({minValue : 20, maxValue : 50}).render('#gauge');